influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### float

-A float represents real numbers and is written with a decimal point dividing the integer and fractional parts.
+A real number written with a decimal point dividing the integer and fractional parts (`1.0`, `3.14`, `-20.1`).
-For example, 1.0, 3.14.
+InfluxDB supports 64-bit float values.
+In [annotated CSV](/v2.0/reference/syntax/annotated-csv/), columns that contain float values are annotated with the `double` datatype.

 ### flush interval